A man with serious heart problems has said he is stranded in South Africa with just days of medication left.

 Phil Walker, 57, has 60% heart function after a heart attack left him needing a quadruple heart bypass operation.

-Mr Walker and partner Michelle Hall were due to fly back with Virgin Atlantic on Monday, but their flights were cancelled due to coronavirus.
+Mr Walker was due to fly back with Virgin Atlantic on Monday, but his flights were cancelled due to coronavirus.

-Virgin Atlantic apologised and said it was working to get Mr Walker and Ms Hall home as a priority.
+Virgin Atlantic apologised and said it was working to get Mr Walker him home as a priority.

 The Foreign and Commonwealth Office (FCO) said it was "providing consular assistance" to Mr Walker.